How to find the best delay pedal for you

 Here’s why the Flashback X4 is the best delay pedal for flexibility in my opinion:

-- Wide range of delay types (see top left knob in image below)
+- Wide range of delay types (see top left knob in the image below)

 - Inbuilt looper that makes use of all four footswitches (very useful for a looper)